 General information sheet here

-A team of mental health and chemical dependency professionals will help stabilize the current crisis in a voluntary inpatient setting.
+A team of mental health and chemical dependency professionals help stabilize the current crisis in a voluntary inpatient setting.
 They will also immediately work to refer participants to long-term assistance and housing, tailored to each person’s needs.
-As a result, the CSC will reduce overall admissions to jails, hospital emergency departments and psychiatric hospital inpatient units.
+As a result, the CSC helps reduce overall admissions to jails, hospital emergency departments and psychiatric hospital inpatient units.